him-a-n-shu/P.A.P.P.U./README.md

 ### 3. Location and Navigation

-With location services and navigation capabilities, It assists in finding locations and obtaining relevant information.
+With location services and navigation capabilities, PAPPU assists in finding locations and obtaining relevant information.

 - **Location Services**: Retrieve your current location and find distances using Google Maps, aiding in navigation.
 - **Temperature Information**: Obtain temperature information for any location, keeping you informed about weather conditions.

 ### 4. Entertainment and Downloads

-It offers entertainment options and facilitates downloads for gaming enthusiasts.
+PAPPU offers entertainment options and facilitates downloads for gaming enthusiasts.

 - **YouTube Automation**: Control YouTube playback with voice commands like pause, resume, full screen, and more, enhancing your entertainment experience.
 - **Game Downloads**: Download games from Ocean of Games website with ease, providing access to a wide range of gaming options.